-- The 1000BASE-T and 2.5GBASE-T standards do not support forced mode.
-Autonegotiation should always be used to establish a connection over any port or trunk.
+- The 1000BASE-T standard does not support forced mode.
+Auto-negotiation should always be used to establish a connection over any 1000BASE-T port or trunk.
 If not used, the success of the link process cannot be guaranteed when connecting to other types of switches. - To force operation to the speed and duplex mode specified in a speed-duplex command, use the no negotiation command to disable auto-negotiation on the selected interface. - When using the negotiation command to enable auto-negotiation, the optimal settings will be determined by the capabilities command.
 To set the speed/ duplex mode under auto-negotiation, the required mode must be specified in the capabilities list for an interface.